sparkflows/sparkflows-docs/docs/aws/admin-guide/deploy.rst

 * Update the inbound rules for the Master Node:

    Fire by default listens on **8080** and **8443**, but EMR clusters have other processes listening on these ports.
 So, the corresponding settings need to be updated accordingly to listen on ports **8085** and **8086**.
 This can be done by updating the inbound rules/settings for the master node to allow to listen on ports **8085** and **8086**.

 * SSH into the Master EMR node as the ``hadoop`` user::

     ssh -i my.pem hadoop@ec2-xx-yyy-zz-aaa.compute-1.amazonaws.com

-* Download the fire tgz file by any one of the following options:
+* Download the fire tgz file using any one of the following options:

   * https://www.sparkflows.io/download
        OR